Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+###Version 1.9.1

+* Keyboard not closing properly... blond moment alert!
+ * Apparently I forgot that the body doesn't always fill up the browser window.
+So on the basic demo, you have to click above the input to close the keyboard.
+ * Changed "body" back to document, so ummm ignore that comment about clicking on the scroll bar not closing the keyboard anymore.

 ###Version 1.9

 * Fixed caret positioning issues in IE9 introduced in v1.8.12: